interrobangc/codellm/README.md

 ### Datastore

 The first step is to start the vector db.
-This will currently start a local instance of chromadb that persists data to the `.chromadb` directory in the root of the project.
+This will currently start a local instance of chromadb that listens on [http://localhost:8000](http://localhost:8000/api/v1/heartbeat) persists data to the `.chromadb` directory in the root of the project.

 ```bash
 npm run start:datastore